Typhoon Danas (2025): Elsewhere

 Two people were temporarily trapped on a gondola lift on the façade of Kimpton Hong Kong hotel in the Tsim Sha Tsui area of Kowloon in Hong Kong amidst strong gusts.
 Danas brought extreme heat to the territory, with the very hot weather warning and the amber heat stress warning in place for several days.
 A similar warning was declared in neighbouring Macau.
 Flooding was recorded in northern New Territories in the late evening on July 9, with a section of a major expressway closed to traffic as a result.
 Gusts tore down bamboo scaffolding in Kowloon.
 A construction worker was killed on an artificial island to the northeast of Chek Lap Kok, while another worker was injured.
 Danas and its remnant also affected parts of China, economic loss reached 930 million yuan (US$130 million).
+Heavy rains from Danas and the southwest monsoon affected 13,006 people across 14 barangays throughout the country, destroying one house and damaging 12 others, according to the National Disaster Risk Reduction and Management Council (NDRRMC).
+Twenty-three areas in Central Luzon reported flooding.
+At least 219 cities and municipalities suspended classes, while 36 suspended work.
+A child in Las Piñas died after being swept away by floodwaters.